-Of course, Amsterdam is notorious for its red light district and multinational city filled with people from many countries, nationalities, and cultures.
+Of course, Amsterdam is notorious for its red-light district and a multinational city filled with people from many countries, nationalities, and cultures.
 This diversity alone gives Amsterdam a step up in what it can offer visitors in terms of variety and cultural experiences.
 This diversity is obviously well known as over four million tourists visit Amsterdam each year.

 If you are interested in visiting museums while you are in Amsterdam, you will not be disappointed.
 The best museums in all of Europe can be found at the border of the canal district.
 If you are interested in financial investing, you won’t want to miss seeing Europe’s first stock exchange which is located in Amsterdam.
-Although there is no wheeling and dealing goes on any longer, the building is now being use as a concert and exhibition hall.
+Although there is no wheeling and dealing goes on any longer, the building is now being used as a concert and exhibition hall.

 No description of Amsterdam would be complete without mention of maybe one of its most notable residents, Anne Frank.
 You can tour the home where the famous author and her family hid during WW-II.
 The museum associated with the house, Museum of Resistance, offers powerful information about the Holocaust.

-As with many vacation locations, museums are a main attraction for visitors and Amsterdam has what seems like more than its fair share.
+As with many vacation locations, museums are main attractions for visitors and Amsterdam has what seems like more than its fair share.
 Be sure to take time to visit the famous Rijksmuseum, Van Gogh museum and Stedelijk museum which provide a variety of offerings of contemporary art, film, photography, and video and design from after 1968.
 There are over 50 museums in Amsterdam so you can be busy for as long as you have the time.